Zamarud Khan

-Zamarud Khan is an ex-MD, former chairman of Pakistan Bait-ul-Mal, ex-MNA and the Patron in Chief of Pakistan Sweet Homes – an internationally renowned project for the welfare of orphans of Pakistan.
+Zamarud Khan is a Pakistani politician who served as the Member of the National Assembly of Pakistan from 2002 to 2007.
+He also served as MD of Pakistan Bait-ul-Mal from 2008 to 2013.
 He is known for his involvement in a hostage crisis in Pakistan on 15 August 2013, where he attempted to subdue the hostage-taker.
 Police used the unplanned distraction to fire at the gunman, which injured him and led to his arrest.